dmbarbour/wikilon/docs/AwelonLang.md

 ## Data

 Awelon language has exactly one primitive data type - the `[block of code]`, representing a first class function.
 However, Awelon does provide automatic definition for natural numbers like `42` and a syntactic sugar for embedded texts like `"hello, world!"`.
-Multi-line texts are also possible:
+Multi-line texts are also supported:

         "
          multi-line texts start with `" LF` (34 10)